asangt/cnn-portfolio-management/README.md

 # Skoltech Deep Learning course project 2020
 # Convolutional RNNs for Portfolio Investments of Cryptocurrencies using Order Book Data

-Team members: Aiusha Sangadiev, Kirill Stepanov, Andrey Poddubny, Kirill Bubenchikov, Nikita Bekezin This repository contains code related to the project report, and also the FI-2010 dataset with a link to download the cryptocurrency dataset (it was too big to be uploaded on github).
+Team members: Aiusha Sangadiev, Kirill Stepanov, Andrey Poddubny, Kirill Bubenchikov, Nikita Bekezin.

+This repository contains code related to the project report, and also the FI-2010 dataset with a link to download the cryptocurrency dataset (it was too big to be uploaded on github).

 # Setup and Dependencies